Feeding Our Future

 Feeding Our Future was a Minnesota nonprofit founded in 2016.
-It claimed to distribute many thousands of meals to schoolchildren during the COVID-19 pandemic, but stole hundreds of millions of dollars while providing few or no meals at most of its locations.
+During the COVID-19 pandemic, it claimed to distribute many thousands of meals to schoolchildren, but instead stole hundreds of millions of dollars while providing few or no meals at most of its locations.
+Merrick Garland, attorney general during the Biden administration, called it the country’s largest pandemic relief fraud scheme.

 Although the state agency responsible for monitoring the school meal program repeatedly tried to cut off funds, the organization was not shut down until FBI raids and federal indictments in 2022.
-As of late 2025, out of 77 suspects indicted in the fraud, more than 50 had pled guilty.
-Another seven individuals were found guilty at trial, including the leader of the scheme, Aimee Bock, while many others awaited trial.
+As of early 2026, out of 80 suspects indicted in the fraud, 62 had pled guilty.
+Another seven individuals were found guilty at trial, including the leader of the scheme, Aimee Bock, while others awaited trial.
+Bock was sentenced to more than 41 years imprisonment.
+Including Bock, 23 of those convicted have been sentenced.

+As most of the individuals charged or convicted in the case were Somali Americans (excluding Bock, a White American), the Somali community in Minnesota was subsequently targeted by the administration of Donald Trump.
+Citing the Feeding Our Future case, Trump's administration launched an immigration operation in Minnesota in late 2025 called Operation Metro Surge.